selkies-project/selkies-gstreamer/README.md

 ## Troubleshooting

-### The HTML5 web interface loads and the signalling connection works, but the WebRTC connection fails or the remote desktop does not start.
+### The HTML5 web interface loads and the signaling connection works, but the WebRTC connection fails or the remote desktop does not start.

 First of all, use HTTPS or HTTP port forwarding to localhost as much as possible.
 Browsers do not support WebRTC or relevant features including pointer and keyboard lock in HTTP outside localhost.
 Also check if the WebRTC video codec is supported in the web browser, as the server may panic if the codecs do not match.
 Moreover, ensure that there is a running PulseAudio or PipeWire-Pulse session as the interface does not establish without an audio server.